yingweiwo

 Additional Infomation

-Clopidogrel is indicated to reduce the risk of myocardial infarction for patients with non-ST elevated acute coronary syndrome (ACS), patients with ST-elevated myocardial infarction, and in recent MI, stroke, or established peripheral arterial disease,
+Clopidogrel is indicated for the reduction of the risk of myocardial infarction in patients with non-ST-segment elevation acute coronary syndrome (ACS), patients with ST-segment elevation myocardial infarction, and patients who have recently experienced myocardial infarction, stroke, or have a confirmed diagnosis of peripheral artery disease.

 FDA Label